-Liposuction in Santa Monica is a technique to remove localized excess areas of fat – in both the moderately heavy and even the very thin – so that proportion and balance is created.
-Liposuction has been around for just about twenty years now, and has become the most commonly performed cosmetic surgical procedure in the United States.
+Liposuction is a technique to remove localized excess areas of fat – in both the moderately heavy and even the very thin – so that proportion and balance is created.
+Liposuction has been around for just about forty years now, and has become the most commonly performed cosmetic surgical procedure in the United States.
 Liposuction, suction assisted lipectomy, liposculpture, liposurgery, and lipoplasty are all words that describe the same procedure.
 External ultrasound has been shown to decrease the swelling and bruising after surgery, and for some this may be of benefit.
 Internal ultrasonic liposuction can be performed on select patients in fibrous areas to reduce swelling.

 With our increased understanding of fat metabolism, we now know that heredity and hormonal influences along with lifestyle account for these problem areas.
 Each of us is born with a genetically predetermined number of fat cells.
 The local concentration of these cells and the extent to which they absorb and hold fat is largely hereditary.
 Pinching an area of your skin between your thumb and forefinger will give you a good idea of the amount of fat concentrated under the skin.